ForTheWinn/docs/docs/intro.md

 ### MINT

 FTWSmith will help you to deploy NEP-17 and NEP-11 smart contracts with your settings without any coding challenges.
-It takes a few minutes to deploy your own smart contract for personal, business and so on.
-Forthewin Eco system will help to find its usability together in our platform.
+Forthewin eco-system will help the tokens to find its usability together.

 ### TRADE

 FTWSwap is a simple way to trade one NEP-17 token for another via automated liquidity pools.

+### EARN

+Stake LP tokens, earn NEP.

 ### PLAY

 Collect FTWRunes and play P2E games.

-### EARN

-Stake LP tokens, earn NEP.

 ### RAFFLE